cambiotraining/hpc-intro/materials/05-arrays.md

 So, if we wanted to use job arrays to automatically retrieve the relevant line of this file as its input, we could use `head -n $SLURM_ARRAY_TASK_ID` in our command pipe above.
 Let's see this in practice in our next exercise.

+### Exercise: arrays with multiple inputs

 :::{.callout-exercise}

-## {.unlisted .unnumbered .tabset}

 This exercise is composed of two equivalent sub-exercises.

 One exemplifies how to automate a common bioinformatics task of mapping sequencing reads to a reference genome.
 It is suitable for life scientists who may want to go through a bioinformatics-flavoured example.

-The other sub-exercise uses a more generic simulation script, which takes as input two parameters that determine the simulation outcome.
+The other exercise uses a more generic simulation script, which takes as input two parameters that determine the simulation outcome.
 If it's any motivation, this version of the exercise produces pretty pictures as an output. :)

 You can choose one of the two to start with (whichever one suits your work better), and then do the other one if you also have time.

+:::{.panel-tabset}

-### Bioinformatics
+#### Bioinformatics

 Continuing from our previous exercise where we [prepared our _Drosophila_ genome for bowtie2](04-software.html#Loading_Conda_Environments), we now want to map each of our samples' sequence data to the reference genome.